 Highlights include quotations from a 1951 Sunday School Times article by Schaeffer that reflects the spiritual crisis that led to his resignation from the Independent Board for Presbyterian Missions and the founding of L’Abri.
 Schaeffer’s new emphasis on speaking the truth in love that would characterize his approach from then on is expressed perhaps even more poignantly than in his more well-known later writings.
 “When we have purity leading to love and love leading to purity, and all because we love the Lord—then there will be lasting power and enjoyment of the One who is the dear Lamb of God slain for us, our Saviour and our Lord” (103).
 Anyone who met Schaeffer will resonate with Dorothy Woodson’s memory that “When Mr. Schaeffer would talk to you, then there was nothing else in the world that was going on” (145).
 The integration of genuine personal piety with a new kind of worldview thinking to which conservative Christians were not yet accustomed was part of what gave L’Abri its power.

 Schaeffer gets criticism from academics because he was a generalist who could not satisfy them in their narrow areas of expertise, but he excelled in something that few academics with their requirements of hyper-specialization are good at: the ability to see the forest for the trees.
-Schaeffer had original and compelling ideas (the lordship of Christ over the total culture, the line of despair), but he was not interested in theory for its own sake.
+Schaeffer had original and compelling ideas (the lordship of Christ over the total culture, the upper storey, the line of despair), but he was not interested in theory for its own sake.
 “I am only interested in apologetics that leads in two directions, and the one is to lead people to Christ as Savior, and the other is that after they are Christians, for them to realize the lordship of Christ in the whole of life” (177).
 Duriez is one of only a handful of Schaeffer scholars who evaluates him in terms of what his purpose actually was.

 Duriez also manages not to misunderstand the much discussed “turn” in Schaeffer’s career toward political involvement with his move into filmmaking at the end of his career.
 There was no “turn” at all, simply an application of the same concept of Christ’s lordship Schaeffer had always emphasized to the new situation that obtained after Roe v.
 Wade.
 As Schaeffer explained to Duriez, “I was one of the first Evangelical writers to speak of the meaning of Christianity in music and art and philosophy. . . .
 But as time went on, and I emphasized increasingly the lordship of Christ, it became obvious the battlegrounds were not only the cultural ones and the intellectual ones but in the area of law. . . .
 So there’s never been any great decision, just each thing has followed after the other” (188).
 If being a Christian means that Christ is lord of your whole life, than that has to include what issues you care about and how you vote.